yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Static traffic equilibra and Wardrop equilibrium principle

-Static traffic equilibra is a class of models for traffic patterns, where the link flows and traffic demands remain approximately constant during the time of interest.
-Such equilibra typically happens during rush hours where the congestion in the network is at its the maximum.
-Wardrop equilibra assume the cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects.
+Static traffic equilibra is a class of models for traffic patterns, which make the following assumptions.

+* The link flows and traffic demands remain approximately constant during the time of interest.
+* The cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects.
-[Wardrop equilibrium principle](https://en.wikipedia.org/wiki/John_Glen_Wardrop), a key characterization of static traffic equilibra, states that only the paths with the lowest sum of link costs are used by the travelers.
+* Only the paths with the lowest sum of link costs are used by the travelers

+The last assumption is also known as the [Wardrop equilibrium principle](https://en.wikipedia.org/wiki/John_Glen_Wardrop).
 The principle agrees with our intuition that travelers would swicth to an alternative path with lower cost, whenever available.

 # Optimization-based models for traffic equilibra